 - Reduce your speed gradually, keeping a straight line.
-Move cautiously off the road to a safe place.

-- 2. Turn on your emergency flashers.

-- 3. Try starting the engine again.
+Move cautiously off the road to a safe place. - 2.
+Turn on your emergency flashers. - Turn the ignition key to "ACC" or "LOCK", and try starting the engine again.

-If the engine will not start, see "If your vehicle will not start".
+If the engine will not start, see "If your vehicle will not start-" in this Section.